premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 ## The Promise of Faster Inference

-My first target here was since Llama 2 released, somehow I wanted to convert it into ONNX format, which would allow me to do ONNX → TensorRT conversion and finally serve it using TritonServer.
+My first target here was since [Llama 2 released](http://registry.premai.io/detail.html?service=llama-2-7b-chat), somehow I wanted to convert it into [ONNX](https://onnx.ai/) format, which would allow me to do ONNX → [TensorRT](https://developer.nvidia.com/tensorrt-getting-started) conversion and finally serve it using [Triton Inference Server](https://developer.nvidia.com/triton-inference-server).
 From other benchmarks online ([1](https://github.com/kentaroy47/benchmark-FP32-FP16-INT8-with-TensorRT), [2](https://medium.com/@abhismatrix/speeding-deep-learning-inference-by-upto-20x-6c0c0f6fba81)) it’s visible that TensorRT can give even 2x/3x/nx boost to latency based on which precision is set without hurting quality much.

 TensorRT optimizes the model network by combining layers and optimizing kernel selection for improved latency, throughput, power efficiency and memory consumption.
 If the application specifies, it will additionally optimize the network to run in lower precision, further increasing performance and reducing memory requirements.